BDI-pathogens/phyloscanner/README.md

 Here is one of the trees from the output.
 Each patient has many sequences (reads), with one colour per patient.
-Extra reference sequences and any reads phyloscanner decides it should ignore are coloured black.
+Extra reference sequences are coloured black.
 Can you see why each of the patients merits their label?

 <p align="center"><img src="InfoAndInputs/ProcessedTree_MyOutput_InWindow_4000_to_4300.jpg" alt="ExampleTree" width="800", height="741"/></p>